shogun-toolbox/shogun/doc/cookbook/source/examples/neural_nets/feedforward_net_regression.rst

 .. sgexample:: feedforward_net_regression.sg:create_features

+We create a :sgclass:`CNeuralNetwork` instance by using the above layers and randomly initialize the network parameters by sampling from a gaussian distribution.
+We set appropriate parameters like regularization coefficient, number of epochs, learning rate, etc. as shown below.
+More parameters can be found in the documentation of :sgclass:`CNeuralNetwork`.

+.. sgexample:: feedforward_net_regression.sg:create_instance

 We create instances of :sgclass:`CNeuralLayers` and add an input layer, hidden layer and output layer which are building blocks of :sgclass:`CNeuralNetwork`

 .. sgexample:: feedforward_net_regression.sg:add_layers

-We create a :sgclass:`CNeuralNetwork` instance by using the above layers and randomly initialize the network parameters by sampling from a gaussian distribution.

-.. sgexample:: feedforward_net_regression.sg:create_instance

-Before training, we need to set appropriate parameters like regularization coefficient, number of epochs, learning rate, etc. as shown below.
-More parameters can be found in the documentation of :sgclass:`CNeuralNetwork`.

-.. sgexample:: feedforward_net_regression.sg:set_parameters

 We train the model and apply it to test data.